joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/us/100000011018989/boat-capsized-wisconsin.html

 **Royal Rapprochement: Harry and Meghan Pay a Rare Visit to the King and Queen**\
-`Friday’s visit to King Charles and Queen Camilla signaled a détente in relations with Prince Harry and his wife, who renounced their royal titles and moved to the United States in 2020.`\
+`Friday’s visit to King Charles and Queen Camilla signaled a détente in relations with Prince Harry and his wife, who stepped down from royal duties and moved to the United States in 2020.`\
 https://www.nytimes.com/2026/07/10/world/europe/harry-meghan-visit-charles-camilla.html

 **SK Hynix Stock Rises on First Day of US Trading**\